ItalianSquirel/T3-RPi-Image/README.md

 The T3 RPi Image includes the following features:

-- Pre-installed and pre-configured programming tools, including Python 3, Node.js, NodeRed, PiShrink, RPi Imager, Thonny IDE and all of the NodeRed pallet nodes needed for the T3 Curriculum.
+- Pre-installed and pre-configured programming tools, including Python 3, Node.js, NodeRed, PiShrink, RPi Imager, Thonny IDE, VSCode and all of the NodeRed pallet nodes needed for the T3 Curriculum.
 - Automatic network configuration to enable easy access to the Raspberry Pi from other devices on the RPi network.
 - Access to the T3 Alliance curriculum and resources.
+- Custom Spash Screen

 ## Requirements